liveview-native/phoenix-channels-client/README.md

     // Send a message, waiting for a reply indefinitely let result = channel.send("say", json!({ "name": "foo", "message": "hi"})).await.unwrap();

-    // Send a message, waiting for a reply with an optionatl timeout let result = channel.send_with_timeout("say", json!({ "name": "foo", "message": "hello"}), Some(Duration::from_secs(5))).await.unwrap();
+    // Send a message, waiting for a reply with an optional timeout let result = channel.send_with_timeout("say", json!({ "name": "foo", "message": "hello"}), Some(Duration::from_secs(5))).await.unwrap();

     // Send a message, not waiting for a reply